Makktu/StarDrifter-2025/README.md

 ### Wed 29 Jan 2025

-(first thing Tuesday)
+New Phantom graphic and explosion
+1st draft of bullets pickup

+### Thu 30 Jan 2025

+TBD: full functionality of bullets pickups
-Add pickups strategically around the map and finally start thinking about game balance in general and what actual game is here (or not).
+Then Add pickups strategically around the map and finally start thinking about game balance in general and what actual game is here (or not).
 And prune folders of redundant files (tidy up)